Tabscoob: Battle of Centla

 On March 14, the hosts of Tabscoob, estimated by Cortes to be 40,000 men, fought on the plains of Centla against the Spaniards led by Hernán Cortés.
 The Battle of Centla ensued, which would be the first major battle of the Spanish conquistadors in what later became New Spain.
 The power of the Spaniards' firearms and the surprise and fear caused by the appearance of the cavalry (since the natives had never seen horses and thought that animal and rider were one) eventually gave victory to the Spanish army of over 410 soldiers.

 Days later, on April 16, chief Tabscoob and his entourage appeared before Cortes, swearing allegiance and subjection to the Spanish Crown.
-And, as was the Indian tradition, Tabscoob gifted 20 native women to Cortés, including Malintzin, who would become a valuable weapon for Cortés in the conquest of Mexico.
+And, as was the Indian tradition, Tabscoob gifted 20 native women to Cortés, including doña Marina la lengua, who would become a translator for Cortés in the conquest of Mexico.

 But the conquest of Tabasco was far from achieved, as the Indians often rebelled against the Spaniards.
 It would take 45 years of struggles and intense military campaigns, before the Spanish conquistadors could break the fighting spirit of the indigenous people of Tabasco.